DavidBoh/DavidBoh/README.md

 <br>
 🦀 In my spare time I'm trying to learn Rust, C, and Go.
 <br>
-🐧 Linux is my favorite OS ever!
+🐧 GNU/Linux is my favorite OS ever!
 I am also interested in learning FreeBSD 😈

 <!--